Efficient Clustering for Stretched Mixtures: Landscape and Optimality: Introduction

 \section{Introduction}

 Clustering is a fundamental problem in data science, especially in the early stages of knowledge discovery.
-Its wide applications include genomics~\citep{eisen1998cluster }, imaging~\citep{filipovych2011semi}, linguistics~\citep{di2013clustering}, networks~\citep{AGl05}, and finance~\citep{arnott1980cluster}, to name a few.
+Its wide applications include genomics~\citep{eisen1998cluster,remm2001automatic}, imaging~\citep{filipovych2011semi}, linguistics~\citep{di2013clustering}, networks~\citep{AGl05}, and finance~\citep{arnott1980cluster,ZBJ20}, to name a few.
 They have motivated numerous characterizations for ``clusters'' and associated learning procedures.

 In this paper, we consider a binary clustering problem where the data come from a mixture of two elliptical distributions.
-Suppose that we observe i.i.d.~samples $\{\bX_i\}_{i=1}^n \subseteq \RR^d$ generated through the latent variable model
+Suppose that we observe i.i.d.~samples $\{\bX_i\}_{i=1}^n \subseteq \RR^d$ from the latent variable model